Overcoming Challenges for Exceptional

 Audio Experiences

-Outdoor music festivals are events that are driven by the sound quality of the event.
+Outdoor music festivals are events that are driven by the audio quality of the event.
 Poor quality will easily take away from the individual’s enjoyment of the day.
-However, challenges with the weather and control over large areas do call for creative plans to ensure outdoor sound engineering is successful.
+However, challenges with the weather and control over large areas do call for creative plans to ensure outdoor audio engineering is successful.
 This paper examines in more detail some of the very specific challenges of festival outdoor sound and looks at practical ways of overcoming them.

 Unique Challenges of Outdoor Sound Engineering

-Weather Conditions: Battling Nature’s Impact on Sound Quality
+Weather Conditions: Battling Nature’s Impact on Quality

 Outdoors, festivals are left to the mercy of the elements.
-The best, and one of the biggest, ambient factors that can affect sound quality would be weather conditions.
+The best, and one of the biggest, ambient factors that can affect audio quality would be weather conditions.
 Outdoor audio faces three predominant challenges related to the weather: wind, temperature and humidity, and rain or moisture.

 - Wind is one of the largest interferences during outdoor events.
 Even light winds can deflect sound waves and create distortions or even stop parts of the audience from hearing the performance.
-Its unpredictability in an open environment makes sound projection challenging.
+Its unpredictability in an open environment makes projection challenging.

 - Temperature and humidity also work as determining factors in conduction.
 As a result of existing temperature variables, the waves may get cambered upwards or downwards to create a very irregular distribution across large areas.
-Variations in humidity modify the absorption of higher frequencies, thus yielding a more muffled character of sound.
+Variations in humidity modify the absorption of higher frequencies, thus yielding a more muffled character of audio.

 - Rain and moisture damage equipment, which often makes performing wet conditions impossible.
-Rain can cause malfunction or complete death of speakers, amplifiers, or cables; sound engineers have to strategize protection from elements.
+Rain can cause malfunction or complete death of speakers, amplifiers, or cables; engineers have to strategize protection from elements.

 - Bleed: Several festivals are designed to have more than one stage, and it is a huge challenge to not let the audio from one stage bleed into another.
-It can be termed as “sound bleed” wherein the audience is not able to hear appropriately but instead create a cacophony of competing sounds.
+It can be termed as “sound bleed” wherein the audience is not able to hear appropriately but instead create a cacophony of competing sound-waves.

 - Distance of Audience: Outdoor festivals are done with huge crowds and mostly scattered.
-How to deliver great quality audio to every audience member from front row to back is a challenge since bad sound distribution often causes certain sections of the crowd to be detached from the performance.
+How to deliver great quality to every audience member from front row to back is a challenge since bad sound distribution often causes certain sections of the crowd to be detached from the performance.

-Ambient Noise: Addressing External and Crowd-Generated Sounds
+Ambient Noise: Addressing External and Crowd-Generated Noise

 - Ambient Noise: Festivals organized within cities have to cope with traffic or construction noise; even at remote areas, natural sounds such as wind or birds may interfere with clarity.